directus-labs/directus-template-cli/README.md

 - `--userEmail`: Email for Directus authentication (required if not using token)
 - `--userPassword`: Password for Directus authentication (required if not using token)
 - `--templateLocation`: Location of the template to apply (required)
 - `--templateType`: Type of template to apply.
-Options: community, local, github (required)
+Options: community, local, github.
+Defaults to `local`.
 - `--partial`: Enable partial template application
 - `--content`: Load Content (data)
 - `--dashboards`: Load Dashboards